Fact-checked by the Snapmessages editorial team

 What the Signal Protocol Means for WhatsApp Users

-The Signal Protocol, developed by Open Whisper Systems, ensures that only the sender and recipient can read messages — not Meta, not WhatsApp, and not any third party.
-According to WhatsApp’s official security documentation, this encryption applies to messages, photos, videos, voice messages, documents, status updates, and calls.
+The Signal Protocol, developed by Open Whisper Systems, ensures that only the sender and recipient can read messages, not Meta, not WhatsApp, and not any third party.
+According to WhatsApp’s official security documentation, this encryption covers messages, photos, videos, voice messages, documents, status updates, and calls.

 For users who want to understand how this encryption standard works, our guide on what is end-to-end encryption and why it matters explains the mechanics in plain language.